node-red/node-red.github.io/docs/getting-started/windows.md

   - /docs/platforms/windows
 ---

 This page gives specific instructions on setting up Node-RED in a Microsoft Windows environment.
-The instructions are specific to Windows 10 but should also work for Windows 7 and Windows Server from 2008R2.
-It is not advisable to use versions prior to Windows 7 or Windows Server 2008R2 due to lack of current support.
+The instructions are specific to Windows 10.
+They may also work for Windows 7 and Windows Server from 2008R2, but it is advisable not to use them due to lack of current support.

 <div class="doc-callout">
 <em>Note</em> : Some of the following instructions mention the "command prompt".
 Where this is used, it refers to either the Windows cmd or PowerShell terminal shells.
 It is <a href="https://support.microsoft.com/en-us/help/4027690/windows-powershell-is-replacing-command-prompt">recommended to use PowerShell</a> on all newer versions of Windows as this gives you access to commands and folder names that are closer to those of Linux/Mac.